jfikar/xhpl-aarch64/README.md

 ||Ax-b||_oo/(eps*(||A||_oo*||x||_oo+||b||_oo)*N)=   4.40719904e-03 ......
 PASSED
 ...
 ```
-Sometimes instead of PASSED you can see FAILED, which means that the residual sums are higher than expected and your CPU calculated the result wrongly.
-It can be due to too high CPU frequency, not enough CPU voltage, or due to overheating.
+Sometimes instead of **PASSED** you can see **FAILED**, which means that the residual sums are higher than expected and your CPU calculated the result wrongly.
+This can be due to too high CPU frequency, not enough CPU voltage, or due to overheating.
 Often the computer may also crash or restart.
 Which is also a sign of instability.

 ### Huge Pages
 The Huge Pages can improve your FLOPs by approximately 10%.
-The easiest is to enable the Transparent Huge Pages (THP), if they are supported by your kernel.
-E.g. Raspberry Pi for some reason has THP disabled.
+The easiest method is to enable the Transparent Huge Pages (THP) if your kernel supports them.
+For instance, the official Raspberry Pi kernel has THP disabled for some reason.

 ```
 echo always | sudo tee /sys/kernel/mm/transparent_hugepage/enabled